Safety First!

 Keep it away from naked flames and electrical sparks.
 That said, with a flash point of 12°C, it is safer than acetone (-18°C) or petrol (-43°C).

 Do not drink it.
-Yes, it has alcohol in the name, but it would still be very bad for you.
+Yes, it has alcohol in the name, but it would still be bad for you.

 Disposal: If you only use the IPA for resin, you should be able to leave it in a clear, sealed bottle outside, and the resin will cure.
 The IPA can then be recovered and reused just by decanting off.
 Otherwise, allow to evaporate outside.